Plotprojects/plot-phonegap-plugin/readme.md

 ====================
 Install Plot into your PhoneGap/Cordova app quickly

 Get location based notifications in your PhoneGap app!
-Now also experimental support for iBeacon in the iOS version.
+Now also supports iBeacons for iOS out of the box and for Android after also integrating our Android iBeacon plugin found here: [https://github.com/Plotprojects/plot-phonegap-plugin-androidibeacons](https://github.com/Plotprojects/plot-phonegap-plugin-androidibeacons)

 ### Supported platforms ###